-5The minimum separation distance for liquid fuel storage associated with standby power generators shall be 50 feet if secondary containment is provided.
+9The minimum SD for liquid fuel storage associated with standby power generators shall be 50 feet if secondary containment is provided.
 Secondary containment shall provide for a minimum of 110 percent of the liquid fuel storage capacity.
 Double-walled storage tanks shall not be considered as secondary containment.
-The separation distance for liquefied petroleum gas (LPG) storage shall be 15 feet.

-6Electrical power transformers mounted on a single utility pole are exempt from the minimum separation distance requirements.
+Electrical power transformers mounted on a single utility pole are exempt from the SD requirements.